By Michael Lanza

 Most thru-hikers begin in either Yosemite, the JMT’s northern terminus, or at Whitney Portal, which accesses the trail’s southern terminus, Mount Whitney.

-To hike southbound (the direction I recommend; more on that below), apply for a Yosemite permit 24 weeks (168 or 169 days) in advance of the date you’d like to begin—for example, apply on March 4 or 5 to start hiking Aug.
-20. Increase your chances by entering the 21-day lottery for a range of start dates in Yosemite.
+To hike the JMT southbound (the direction I recommend; more on that below), apply for a permit from Yosemite National Park at recreation.gov up to 24 weeks in advance of the date you want to start hiking, entering a lottery for a permit within a specific window of dates.

 Backpackers starting at Whitney Portal to hike northbound reserve a permit through a lottery system conducted between Feb.
-1 and March 15 at recreation.gov.
-Find more info at nps.gov/yose/planyourvisit/jmtfaq.htm.
+1 and March 1 at recreation.gov.

-I can help you plan a JMT thru-hike or any trip you read about at my blog.
-Find out more here.
+I can help you plan a JMT thru-hike, section, hike or any trip you read about at my blog.

 The Prime Season

 A JMT thru-hike can be done from early summer through September.
-But the best time for an ultralight thru-hike is late August to late September, when the mosquitoes have abated significantly and rain is rare—allowing you to use a tarp instead of a tent—the high passes are snow-free, and mornings are cool.
-Keep in mind there’s a chance of an early-season snowstorm—or increasingly in recent years, wildfires—interrupting your plans in September.
+But the best time for an ultralight thru-hike is mid-or late August to late September, when the mosquitoes have abated significantly and rain is rare—allowing you to use a tarp instead of a tent—the high passes are snow-free, and mornings are cool.
+Keep in mind there’s a chance of an early-season snowstorm—or increasingly in recent years, wildfires—interrupting your plans, especially in late summer.

 How Many Days?